PavanRangani/docs/docs/prd/assets/assets.md

 ### Delete

 - Can be deleted any time.
-- If Asset is linked with any `Banking`, delete is not allowed.
+- If Asset is linked with any `Banking` or `Insurance`, delete is not allowed.

 ### Dispose